fokosun/Checkpoint2/README.md

 ## Usage

-- make sure to establish a connection to  database
+- make sure to establish a connection to your database
 - create your database tables using pluralized names e.g users, cars.
 - define the table schema e.g users table schema could look like
 :point_right: [username, email, password, phone]